jhands0/image-steganography/README.md

 # image-steganography
-A repository to explore different types of steganography
+A repository to explore different types of image steganography